Aariz27/CW2025/README.md

 ---

 ### 8. Comprehensive JUnit Test Suite
-**Description**: 189+ test methods across 31 test files covering all major components.
+**Description**: Growing test suite with 200+ test methods across 35+ test files covering all major components.
+Additional tests continue to be added as new features are implemented and refactored.

 **Test Coverage**:
 - **Brick Tests**: All 7 brick types (I, J, L, O, S, T, Z) with shape and color verification